whataboutpets/minimal-mistakes/_posts/cats/2019-01-21-how-to-get-rid-of-cat-allergies.md

 After prolonged exposure to your cat…

+…change your clothes.

+Why?

+Pet allergens are really "sticky".

-…simply change your clothes.
+So they will be all over your clothes.

-And to remove all allergens:
+So how do you remove them?

-Give them a wash.
+All you have to do is give them a wash.

-Or even better:
+In addition to that:

 You could wear some old shirt or sweater and then change clothes when done playing with your pet.